teddjames/AkanWeb/README.md

 ## Setup Instructions

-I created a folder known as AkanWeb where I made a readme file,index.html file,css file and folder and JS folder and file
+I created a folder known as AkanWeb where I made a readme file,index.html file,css file and folder and JS folder and file.
+This web can be accessed from a link

 ## Technologies Used